agnaistic/agnai/README.md

-# galatea-ui
+# agn-ai (working name)

-The official UI for interacting with the Pygmalion models.
+AI Agnostic Chat

+Based upon the early work of https://github.com/PygmalionAI/galatea-ui.
 Very early work in progress.

-## Contributing
+## Design Goals

-If you wish to contribute, this section has some relevant information.
+This project quickly deviated from the upstream project.
+This project is not intended to be a SaaS nor be centered around the Pygmalion model.
+Ultimately the design goals for this project are my own

+- High quality codebase
+- Adapters: Transparently use a variety of AI models and services to converse with
+  - Initial adapters: Kobold, Kobold Horde, and Novel
+- Implementing adapters should be low friction
+- Lightweight to self-host

 ### Tech stack